Ongoing projects

 -

 Given that global databases like the GBIF are often not exhaustive and poorly represent the actual distribution of the invasive alien plant species in the country, we compiled occurrence data for these species from literature records and herbarium sheets.
-Our data set supplemented the GBIF data by 60.39% and added new occurrence information for 64 invasive and naturalized alien plant species in India.
+Our dataset supplemented the GBIF data by 60.39% and added new occurrence information for 64 invasive and naturalised alien plant species in India.

 Ongoing research